interstitialRedirectModalTitle

 Thriving Communities

-Decisions about the lands and waters that have long sustained Indigenous communities in Alaska have, for far too long, come from far-away places.
-As Alaska Native people reclaim Indigenous authority over lands, waters and ways of life, we work “at the speed of trust” in communities where we’re invited to be part of a future that fully respects and honors Indigenous ways of knowing.
+As Alaska, Native people reclaim Indigenous authority over lands, waters and ways of life.
+We work “at the speed of trust” in communities where we’re invited to be part of a future that fully respects and honors Indigenous ways of knowing.